xiaoDetection/learning-cruxes-to-push/README.md

     YOUR_CONFIG_FILE.py
 ```

-The results will be saved in `work_dirs/YOUR_CONFIG_FILE`.
+The results will be saved in `work_dirs/YOUR_CONFIG_FILE/`.

 **Notes:**
 - Config files of other scenes can be found in [configs/](configs/).
 - Other models can be found in section [Models and Results](#models-and-results).
-- For more information (e.g., about training on a custom dataset or modifying models), please refer to [MMDetection's documentation](https://mmdetection.readthedocs.io/en/v2.28.2/).
+- For more information (e.g., about modifying runtime settings or modifying models), please refer to [MMDetection's documentation](https://mmdetection.readthedocs.io/en/v2.28.2/).

 ## Citation
 ```